 slivered almonds, roasted

 1. In a medium saucepan combine butter and sugar.
-Heat mixture on medium heat and stir until combined.
+Heat mixture on medium heat and cook until mixture has melted, stir.
+Add milk and cream to mixture and continue to cook for 3 minutes.
+Remove from heat.

-3. Whisk the egg yolks together and add 1 tablespoon of the hot cream while whisking.
-Continue to add a few more tablespoons of hot cream to the eggs while continuing to whisk.
-Next, add the egg mixture to the rest of the hot cream while whisking to combine.
+2. Whisk egg yolks together and add 1 tablespoon of hot cream to eggs, while whisking.
+Continue to add a few more tablespoons of hot cream to eggs, while continuing to whisk.
+Add warmed egg mixture back into hot cream, whisk to combine.

-4. Turn the heat back on to low and continue to cook the pudding over medium heat while constantly stirring until thickened.
-Draw a line on the back of your wooden spoon to tell if the pudding is thick enough.
+3. Place pan back on low heat and continue to cook pudding until thickened, about 3 minutes.
+Draw a line on back of wooden spoon to tell if pudding is thick enough.
+Strain mixture over a large bowl to eliminate any egg bits from pudding.
+Add salt to pudding and stir.